-The American Heart Association is teaming up with JPMorgan Chase to provide healthy food to people in Greater Boston that need it most.
+The American Heart Association teamed up with JPMorgan Chase this summer and fall to provide healthy food to people in Greater Boston that need it most.

-Over the next three months, 19 Chase branches throughout the region will be collecting nonperishable, healthy food items that the American Heart Association will donate to organizations serving under-resourced communities in Boston.
+Nineteen Chase branches throughout the region collected nonperishable, healthy food items that the American Heart Association is donating to organizations serving under-resourced communities in Boston.

-The food drive is part of the American Heart Association’s efforts to increase access to healthy food throughout the city.
+The food drive was part of the American Heart Association’s efforts to increase access to healthy food throughout the city.

 Studies show that adults in households that can’t regularly buy nutritious foods are more likely to develop heart disease or have a stroke.
 Those facing food insecurity are also more likely to have high blood pressure and diabetes, both risk factors for cardiovascular disease.